avishkaindula/database-migrations/README.md

 2. Creates an admin profile for the user
 3. Links the admin to the organization with `status: 'pending'`
 4. Creates organization permission requests with `status: 'pending'`
-5. Assigns the user an `org_admin` role for that organization
+5. Assigns the user an `admin` role for that organization

 ### 3. Organization "Status" System